 Receiving credit for lectures viewed online: AMA PRA Category 1 Credit™ is only available for lecture webcasts viewed live, in real time.
 The online evaluations are time-stamped, and credit will only be awarded for online evaluations submitted within one hour of the live lecture’s end time.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-Accessing your current CME transcript online: The Center for Continuing Education in the Health Sciences (CCEHS) provides CME Credit Transcripts online anytime.
+Accessing your current CME transcript online: The Center for Learning and Professional Development's CME/CNE Office provides CME Credit Transcripts online anytime.
 Transcripts are updated monthly.
 View instructions for accessing your online transcript.

-For questions regarding credit or transcripts, please email CCEHS at firstname.lastname@example.org.
+For questions regarding credit or transcripts, please email the CME/CNE Office at email@example.com.

 Norris Cotton Cancer Center Grand Rounds

 - Cite new bench science findings with relevance to patient care.

 - Identify patient care observations in need of new basic studies.

 - Demonstrate attention to patient-centeredness considerations; e.g., caregiver support, ethical conduct of trials, fulfillment of IRB protections.

 - Describe examples of interdisciplinary collaborations in the preceding areas.